kunitoki/popsicle/README.rst

 Features
 --------

-- Easy to iterate over a JUCE application, no need to setup a build environment.
+- Easy and quick to iterate over a JUCE application, no need to setup a build environment.
 - The way it allows to write JUCE code is very similar to how you would write it in C++.
 - It allows to mix Python and C++, and even compile C++ code at runtime when needed.
-- It is fast, and when the speed of C++ is required, it is possible to write them in C++ directly.
+- It is fast, and when the speed of C++ is required, it is possible to write those parts in C++ directly.

 -------------
 Example usage